Chart Color Schemes

 Golden Beach - Pelican Waters lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends project an above median growth of non-metropolitan areas nationally, with the area expected to expand by 2,677 persons to 2041, representing a 16.0% increase over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Future population trends project an above median growth for non-metropolitan areas nationally.
+By 2041, Golden Beach - Pelican Waters is expected to have a population of approximately 17,114, marking a total increase of 2,677 persons (15.4%) over the 17-year period from November 2025.

 Frequently Asked Questions - Population